hsnavihS/koala/README.md

 - **Closures** (currently functions work without closures)
 - **Support for Object-Oriented Programming** (classes and inheritance)

-Currently it's quite jarring to write ```.kol``` files, since I've been fascinated by LSP, treesitter and related technologies in the past, I'd also like to have:
+Currently it's quite jarring to write ```.kol``` files.
+Since I've been fascinated by LSP, treesitter and related technologies in the past, I'd also like to have:
 - **Integration with Tree-sitter** for better syntax parsing
 - **LSP Support** to enable editor features like autocomplete, go-to-definition, error detection etc.